ironboy/4-i-rad-fejk/README.md

 # 4-i-rad-fejk
-Fäke repo - that is really really fake - to teach git/github
+Fäke repository - that is really really fake - to explain git/github

 Now I make changes in the README-file.